npalm/docker-introduction/markdown/part2.md

 - Go to the Docker hub: (dockerhub)[https://hub.docker.com/] and create an account
 - Connect your GitHub (or BitBucket) to your Docker Hub account-
 - Create an automated build (top menu)
-- Use as name for the docker hub repo: lab2-web
+- Use as name for the docker hub repo: `lab2-web` and choose create
-- Select your Git repository.
-- Save the build.
+- Next go to build settings and set the Docker Tag Name to `latest`.
+Save Changes.

 !SUB
 ### Automated build
-- Commit and push your sources to the git repo.
-The push will trigger the build
+- Commit and push your sources to the git repo to trigger a build.

 ```
 # Ensure you are in the directory lab2-web